 The menu includes creative drinks like an Adderol Spritzer with blood orange vodka, Aperol, pineapple, Red Bull, and champagne float ($10).

 Nashville is one of the country's most popular bachelorette party destinations.
-Therefore it's no surprise you can order Bridesmaid's Tears.
+Therefore it's no surprise Bridesmaid's Tears is on the menu.

 This $12 cocktail-on-tap is Tito's Vodka, grapefruit, St Germain, sage, simple syrup, lemon, and orange.

 I ordered the Ole Smoky Moonshine slushee and a hot chicken sandwich, quickly devouring the latter and taking the former to the rooftop bar.

 East across the river, there's Nissan Stadium, home of the Tennessee Titans.
 To the west -- Broadway, the epicenter of Nashville nightlife.